3mdeb/conferences/2024/YoctoProjectDeveloperDay/practical-sec-tee.md

 and while I won't go into too much depth, I'll give a high-level overview.
 - This kind of jokey definition gets the point across perfectly
 - Essentialy Arm Trustzone doesn't attest the Trusted OS
+- This part is handled by Arm Trusted Firmware
+- provides a reference implementation of secure boot and runtime firmware for ARM's A-profile architecture
-- Thus a malicious Trusted OS could be initialized
+- So a malicious Trusted OS cant be initialized
 - Thus Arm Trustzone must be attested
 - If we have some element we trust like TPM it can attest it
 - But if someone messes with the boot code it can also be compromised